 But going beyond limited processing to create integrated Africa-wide value chains is hugely complex, as even the US has discovered.
 The UN Industrial Development Organisation (UNIDO) says that developing battery manufacturing and mineral refining in Africa is ready for scale-up, with cell manufacturing and recycling having medium-term potential.
 But here too, there are enormous challenges.

 No single African country has all the minerals required to produce batteries, meaning that countries will need to pool mineral supplies to achieve the minimum scale and reliability, according to NRGI, as well as making sure that they are not committing too large a share of their minerals for export.

 Value chains will be more viable if there is a market for battery-powered vehicles close by; unfortunately, affordability and a lack of grid-scale charging infrastructure mean that the Africa-wide market for four-wheeled electric vehicles is expected to be small for decades.
-The value chain for batteries made from nickel, manganese and cobalt (NMC) may thus be confined to producing battery precursor material, or assembling battery packs from imported cells.
+The value chain for batteries made from nickel, manganese and cobalt (NMC) may thus be confined to producing battery precursor material.

 But with larger potential in the African market for two-and-three wheel electric vehicles, which use lithium, iron and phosphate (LFP) batteries – also useful for stationary power storage – industries based on battery chemistry could be viable, NRGI suggests.
 That will require investment in cell manufacturing plants, which could be eased along by support for domestic two and three-wheeled EV manufacturers, more lithium discoveries and regional coordination on lithium refining.